-- a.
-Provide an area for community use, including an open space behind Matfield Village Hall, an equipped children's playground and a minimum of eight associated parking spaces. - b.
-Contribute towards the relocation of the 30mph speed limit southwards on the Maidstone Road if this is assessed to be necessary.
+- g.
+Provide an area for community use, including an open space behind Matfield Village Hall, an equipped children's playground and a minimum of eight associated parking spaces; - h.
+Provide contributions towards any improvements to the safe and free flow of traffic on Maidstone Road which may be required to ensure that the development can be satisfactorily accommodated in the local highway network

-Context and description

-- 6.45 TWBC's remaining allocated site, of 1.56 hectares, is allocated in the TWBC PSLP as a site for a residential development of 11-15 dwellings.
-The site boundaries are wooded but there is no designated Ancient Woodland.
-The site is within the High Weald AONB and outside the current LBD, although most of the site is included in the proposed new LBD in the TWBC PSLP.
-The site is partially within the Matfield Conservation Area on its eastern border with Maidstone Road and is adjacent to the Conservation Area on its northern border.
+6.39 TWBC's remaining allocated site is identified in the TWBC SLP as a site for a residential development of 11-15 dwellings.
+An outline planning application was submitted for fifteen dwellings in March 2022, with all matters reserved except for access.
+The site boundaries are wooded although they do not include any designated ancient woodland.
+The site is within the High Weald AONB and outside the current LBD, although most of the site is included in the proposed new LBD in the TWBC SLP.
+The site is partially within the Matfield Conservation Area, on its eastern border with Maidstone Road, and is adjacent to the Conservation Area on its northern border.
 Parts of the site are subject to legal covenants restricting development and others to affordable housing.
-Fields are situated to the west and south of the site, with Court Farm House on the southwest border. - 6.46 The site map in the TWBC PSLP for AL/BM2 is only indicative (Figure 20), to allow an easier understanding of the policies and the approximate location of the features referred to.
-The map indicates landscape buffers, residential and community areas, with an access to the southeast on Maidstone Road.
+Agricultural land is situated to the west and south of the site, with Court Farm House on the southwest border.
+Policy H8 in this Plan seeks to add distinctive local value to the relevant policy in the Submission Local Plan, which proposes the allocation of the site.

+6.40 The site map in the TWBC SLP is indicative in its nature.
+It has been designed to allow an easier understanding of the approach taken and the location of the various features addresses in that policy.
+For ease of reference, it is reproduced in this Plan as Figure 20.
+It shows landscape buffers, residential and community areas, with an access to the south-east on Maidstone Road.
 An ecological buffer round the perimeter of the site provides a barrier for animals and plants to be sheltered from the development.
-The access is close to the bend on the Maidstone Road, where speeding traffic is a problem as it approaches from the direction of the A21 or accelerates as it leaves the village centre.
-If the planning application is successful, a condition should be imposed for the assessment and funding of an extension of the 30mph zone to the southwest if this is deemed to be necessary. - 6.47 It is good practice in a sensitive character area like the High Weald AONB to assess the effect of the development of any site on the local landscape.
-As this can be different at different seasons, a summer and winter visual impact assessment is needed.
-As there are hedges and trees on the site, there must be an agreement before the development proceeds as to how the hedges and trees are going to be cared for in the long term. - 6.48 The lack of a children's playground in Matfield has been recognised by the community and was highlighted in the 2006 Local Plan.
-The area designated for community use in this allocated site in the PSLP provides the opportunity to create an open green space and an equipped playground with associated parking.
-As with any development of this size, it would provide the opportunity to increase the number of affordable housing units in the parish.
-A build to the highest energy efficiency standards would contribute to reducing the damage of climate change
+The access is close to the bend on the Maidstone Road, where traffic either approaches from the A21 or accelerates as it leaves the village centre.
+Criterion h of

+Policy H8 addresses this important matter.
+The development of the site provides an opportunity to increase the number of affordable homes in the parish.
+A build to the highest energy efficiency standards would contribute to mitigating the effects of climate change.
+Proposals which incorporate high energy efficiency and renewable energy sources, electric vehicle charging facilities and cycle storage will be particularly supported.
+In addition, the new homes should be designed to reduce water usage and to incorporate sustainable drainage measures.

+Vehicular Access Limit to Built Development Conservation area Amenity Green Space 追 Playground Ô Speed Camera Residential area Community area Landscape Buffer Public footpath 1 • 11 • 11 • Listed Buildings 30 30mph limit

-Figure 20: TWBC PSLP map of allocated site AL/BM2
+Figure 20: TWBC SLP map of allocated site AL/BM2